Imagine viewing patient records in a way that is completely intuitive.

 The past decade has seen a sharp rise in the use of Health IT in support of patient care.
 But this has regrettably forced clinicians to spend a significant amount of time navigating complex EHR interfaces with dozens of tabs and the inability to search content attached in a "media" file.

-- When users share records with non-subscribers, recipients automatically receive a link to view digital records in careMESH, and
+When users share records with non-subscribers, recipients automatically receive a link to view digital records in careMESH

 Finally, all trusted members of a patient care team can be granted appropriate access to view digital records (even those who do not have an EHR implemented in their practice) and providers can share and collaborate about a patient regardless of which EHR software they use.

 A Sample Patient Record in careMESH: